juicedata/juicefs-csi-driver/docs/en/FAQs.md

 ## How to seamlessly remount JuiceFS Client? {#seamless-remount}

 JuiceFS needs to be remounted for some configuration changes to take effect.
-In Kubernetes, we often wish a seamless remount.
+If you can accept downtime, simply delete mount pod and JuiceFS is remounted when mount pod is re-created (note that if [automatic mount point recovery](./guide/pv.md#automatic-mount-point-recovery) isn't enabled, you'll need to restart or re-create application pods to bring mount point back into service).
+But in Kubernetes, we often wish a seamless remount.
 You can achieve a seamless remount by the following process:

 * When [upgrading or downgrading CSI Driver](./administration/upgrade-csi-driver.md), if mount pod image is changed along the way, CSI Driver will create new mount pod when you perform a rolling upgrade on application pods.
 * Modify [mount options](./guide/pv.md#mount-options), and perform a rolling upgrade on application pods.